sdsc/user-docs/gordon/gordon_running.md

 2. All node resource requests (specified using -l) must appear as a single, comma-separated list
 3. To ensure obtaining nodes with flash storage, the ":flash" specifier must be included in the node properties

-The following command shows how to get interactive use of one node, with flash, for 30 minutes (note the comma between "flash" and "walltime"):
+The following command shows how to get interactive use of two nodes, with flash, for 30 minutes (note the comma between "flash" and "walltime"):

     qsub -I -q normal -l nodes=2:ppn=16:native:flash,walltime=30:00 -A abc123